mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/index.md

 ### Install stats extension using PECL

 Use the following guideline to add your own extensions.
-This example is uses the stats extension and PHP 5.6.30.
+This example is uses the mongodb extension and PHP 5.6.30.

 1. Check the "Make this version available on the command line" check box on your Languages > PHP tab.
 2. Restart your servers.
 A pecl alias now exists in your `~/.profile` file.
 3. Open Terminal.app ( /Applications/Utilities ) and enter the following line into the terminal and hit enter:
-   `pecl install stats`
+   `pecl install mongodb`
-4. A stats.so extension should now be in your  `/Applications/MAMP/bin/php/php5.6.30/lib/php/extension/no-debug-non-zts` folder.
+4. A mongodb.so extension should now be in your  `/Applications/MAMP/bin/php/php5.6.30/lib/php/extension/no-debug-non-zts` folder.
-5. Go to File > Edit Templates > PHP > PHP5.6.30 and add "extension=stats.so" to your php.ini template file.
+5. Go to File > Edit Templates > PHP > PHP5.6.30 and add "extension=mongodb.so" to your php.ini template file.
 6. Restart your servers and verify the extension has been loaded by checking phpInfo.